Woutitit/woutitit.github.io/analysis/analysis-checklist.md

 Also, this does not mean you need to go over all these things.
 Just go over the things that you want to analyze and concern you.

 ## List
+- Vocal production
+  - -12 +12 octaves?
+30 60 panning?
+Solo or other harmonies?
+Other stuff?
 - Frequency wise, what is in the highs, lows and mids and what kind of sounds (transients? sustains? dark? bright?)
 - Reverb and delay.
 How much?
 Automation?
 On what (kind of) elements (the most)?
 What does it do to the (depth of the) mix?
 - Panning and stereo field.
 What is panned and how much?
 What is stereo and how much?